rails/rails/guides/source/engines.md

 end
 ```

-Now instead of the ugly Ruby object output the author's name will be displayed.
+Now instead of the ugly Ruby object output, the author's name will be displayed.

-#### Using a controller provided by the application
+#### Using a Controller Provided by the Application

-Because Rails controllers generally share code for things like authentication and accessing session variables, by default they inherit from `ApplicationController`.
+Because Rails controllers generally share code for things like authentication and accessing session variables, they inherit from `ApplicationController` by default.
 Rails engines, however are scoped to run independently from the main application, so each engine gets a scoped `ApplicationController`.
-This namespace prevents code collisions, but often engine controllers should access methods in the main application's `ApplicationController`.
+This namespace prevents code collisions, but often engine controllers need to access methods in the main application's `ApplicationController`.
 An easy way to provide this access is to change the engine's scoped `ApplicationController` to inherit from the main application's `ApplicationController`.
 For our Blorgh engine this would be done by changing `app/controllers/blorgh/application_controller.rb` to look like:

 ```ruby
 class Blorgh::ApplicationController < ApplicationController
 end
 ```

 By default, the engine's controllers inherit from `Blorgh::ApplicationController`.
-So, after making this change they will have access to the main applications `ApplicationController` as though they were part of the main application.
+So, after making this change they will have access to the main application's `ApplicationController`, as though they were part of the main application.

 This change does require that the engine is run from a Rails application that has an `ApplicationController`.

-### Configuring an engine
+### Configuring an Engine

 This section covers how to make the `User` class configurable, followed by general configuration tips for the engine.

-#### Setting configuration settings in the application
+#### Setting Configuration Settings in the Application

 The next step is to make the class that represents a `User` in the application customizable for the engine.
-This is because, as explained before, that class may not always be `User`.
-To make this customizable, the engine will have a configuration setting called `author_class` that will be used to specify what the class representing users is inside the application.
+This is because that class may not always be `User`, as previously explained.
+To make this setting customizable, the engine will have a configuration setting called `author_class` that will be used to specify which class represents users inside the application.

-To define this configuration setting, you should use a `mattr_accessor` inside the `Blorgh` module for the engine, located at `lib/blorgh.rb` inside the engine.
-Inside this module, put this line:
+To define this configuration setting, you should use a `mattr_accessor` inside the `Blorgh` module for the engine.
+Add this line to `lib/blorgh.rb` inside the engine:

 ```ruby
 mattr_accessor :author_class
 ```

-This method works like its brothers `attr_accessor` and `cattr_accessor`, but provides a setter and getter method on the module with the specified name.
+This method works like its brothers, `attr_accessor` and `cattr_accessor`, but provides a setter and getter method on the module with the specified name.
 To use it, it must be referenced using `Blorgh.author_class`.

-The next step is switching the `Blorgh::Post` model over to this new setting.
-For the `belongs_to` association inside this model (`app/models/blorgh/post.rb`), it will now become this:
+The next step is to switch the `Blorgh::Post` model over to this new setting.
+Change the `belongs_to` association inside this model (`app/models/blorgh/post.rb`) to this:

 ```ruby
 belongs_to :author, class_name: Blorgh.author_class
 ```

-The `set_author` method also located in this class should also use this class:
+The `set_author` method in the `Blorgh::Post` model should also use this class:

 ```ruby
 self.author = Blorgh.author_class.constantize.find_or_create_by(name: author_name)